PhaserEditor2D/PhaserEditor2D-v3-docs/first-steps/install-electron.rst

 ElectronJS-based distribution
 =============================

-The ElectronJS-based distribution of the editor is simple.
+The ElectronJS_-based distribution of the editor is simple.
 The Phaser Editor 2D server (that is part of the distribution) does most of the job.
-When you execute the ElectronJS application, the main-process starts the editor server in `application mode <./install-server/#application-mode>`_, and the renderer-process loads the editor's web page.
+When you execute the ElectronJS_ application, the main-process starts the editor server in `application mode <./install-server/#application-mode>`_, and the renderer-process loads the editor's web page.

 Each platform has a different way to run and "install" the Electron-based Phaser Editor 2D.